Shalean1/shalean-system/components/icons/README.md

 # Custom Icons Guide

-This directory contains custom icon components for the Shalean booking system.
+This directory contains custom icon components for the Bokkie booking system.

 ## Overview